panos944/web-architects/replit.md

 # Overview

-This is a full-stack web application for a modern design agency called "Web Architects".
-The application is built as a single-page application (SPA) showcasing the agency's services, technology stack, and includes a contact form for potential clients.
-The architecture follows a monorepo structure with a React frontend and Express.js backend, designed to present a professional portfolio website with interactive animations and modern UI components.
+This is a full-stack web application for a modern design agency called "Web Architects" inspired by igloo.inc's award-winning aesthetic.
+The application features large immersive sections, minimal text overlays, smooth scroll interactions, and spacious modern layouts.
+Built as a single-page application (SPA), it showcases three core services through elegant design and subtle animations.
+The architecture follows a monorepo structure with a React frontend and Express.js backend, emphasizing visual impact over content density.

 # User Preferences